 Researchers from NC State University have developed a set of tools that make it faster and easier to modify large segments of DNA.

 The new tools are for use in a technique called recombineering.
 Recombineering is especially important for plant scientists, because many plants have particularly big genomes.
 A genome is the complete set of genetic material in a given organism.
 And some plant genomes can make a human genome seem puny.

-Plants have big genomes; a rare flower from Japan has a genome that is 50 times the size of a human’s.
-These huge genomes, and associated large genes, can make it challenging for plant scientists to introduce precise genetic changes to provide resistance to a new pest or study the fundamentals of how plants grow.
+For example, Paris japonica, a flowering plant from Japan, has a genome that is 50 times the size of a human’s.
+These huge genomes, and their correspondingly large individual genes, can make it challenging to introduce precise genetic changes to a plant.
+For example, making genetic modifications to help make a plant resistant to a new pest, or to study the fundamentals of how plants grow.

 “Before, unless you were in a specialized lab that worked with big pieces of DNA and had a lot of experience in molecular biology, it was unlikely you would adopt recombineering,” said Jose Alonso, a William Neal Reynolds professor of plant and microbial biology and senior author on the paper.
 “Our hope is that by making it more accessible, any molecular biology lab should be able to get into recombineering with these new tools.
 They should be a good resource.”

 The toolset will improve the precision and reliability of fundamental plant science, he added.
 This basic science forms the foundation for innovations in pest resistance, yield increases and growing season extensions.

 “With this toolset, we’re putting in an extra copy of the gene of interest — we’re not modifying the gene in the chromosome — but the gene is surrounded by the same large flanking DNA sequences that regulate it in the chromosome,” said Anna Stepanova, an associate professor of plant and microbial biology and an author on the paper.
 “This allows us to capture the normal environment of the gene and therefore when and where the gene is turned on and off.”